andreas-pattichis/Demographic-Bias-in-Medical-AI-on-Drusen-Detection-MERE-2024/README.md

 Key limitations of this study include:

 - **Sample size**: Limited to 50 images per demographic group due to financial constraints
-- **Model selection**: GPT-4 is not specifically trained for medical image analysis
+- **Model selection**: GPT-4o is not specifically trained/fine-tuned for medical image analysis
 - **Dataset bias**: The BRSET dataset may contain inherent biases related to the Brazilian population
 - **Single condition focus**: Analysis focused only on Drusen detection